tariqajyusuf/fidesdocs/pages/regulations/cpra/portability_cpra.md

 # CPRA Step 07
 # Providing User Right to Portability
-    The right to portability, as a business process should be identical to an access request, however the key difference is that the data returned to the user should be in a machine readable format that could be transferred to another vendor or business.
+    The right to portability as a business process should be identical to an access request.
+However the key difference is that the data returned to the user should be in a machine readable format that could be transferred to another vendor or business.

-    For example, in a typical access request, you might return this data to the user in any format that is easy to read and understand, as such you might choose a PDF or spreadsheet.
+    For example, in a typical access request, you might return this data to the user in any format that is easy to read and understand, such as a PDF or spreadsheet.

     In the case of data portability, you should provide this in a machine readable format that is structured enough to be ingested and processed by other systems.
-Good examples of interchange formats that are suitable for this would be either JSON or XML although there are many others you can choose from.
+Good examples of interchangeable formats that are suitable for this would be either JSON or XML although there are many others you can choose from.

     <Callout emoji="ⓘ">
     Looking for more help with how to structure packages in JSON, CSV or XML for data portability requests?
 Ask a question now on the [Fides Slack Community](https://fid.es/join-slack).